A brief dictionary for terms found throughout Blackboard Data Reporting:

 • Student participation in Collaborate: the percentage of time student enrollments participate in synchronous course sessions on Collaborate.
 The measure is based on a total of hours per course for sessions in which both students and instructors were present.
 This measure only counts active students.
 If you don't use Collaborate, no data is shown.

-• Synchronous session: a Blackboard Collaborate session in which both, students and instructors, are present.
+• Synchronous session: a Class Collaborate session in which both, students and instructors, are present.

 • Submission: when a student finishes an assignment and selects Submit.